Cannabis Helps PTSD

-Wide spread use of nerve stimulators in patients with severe epilepsy have shown in 66% of patients a good to moderate reduction in reducing seizures.
+Widespread use of nerve stimulators in patients with severe epilepsy has shown a good to moderate reduction in reducing seizures in 66% of patients.
 Patients undergo a one to two hour surgery to implant a stop-watch size device in the chest.
 The procedure, covered by most insurance, costs approximately $20,000.00.

 LEAD POISONING FINDINGS

-The recent study showed that blood lead concentrations much lower than previously thought, were associated with declines in cognitive and academic skills.
+The recent study showed that lead concentrations in blood were much lower than previously thought, and were associated with declines in cognitive and academic skills.
 Decreases in performance occurred in children having a blood level less than 5 micrograms per deciliter (ug/dL).
 These finding would indicate that the current blood level concentration cut off of 10 ug/dL is incorrect and would have to be lowered.
 (Lanphear 2000)

 Ringing in the ears (Tinnitus) is a common and often terrible symptom of brain injury.
 Previously, there was no test to objectively determine the existence or non existence of this complaint.
 However, a recent study indicates that changes in the inner ear leading to Tinnitus may be detectable on MRI imaging of the ear.
 (Meriot 2001)